The 55 worst things Trump did during his presidency

 This followed over 20 occasions where Trump tweeted about links between vaccines and autism, for which there is no evidence.

-Once elected, Trump had plans to establish an advisory commission to look at federal vaccine policies, reportedly because he had some “doubts[...] and questions”.
+Once elected, Trump had plans to establish an advisory committee to look at federal vaccine policies, reportedly because he had some “doubts[...] and questions”.

 Funnily enough, with coronavirus floating about, he’s now a big fan of vaccines.